GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 If you are using the oxd-server installed by casa installer, this is automatically done for you.

+### Registration of clients fail

+Ensure dynamic client registration is enabled: in your Gluu Server admin UI ("oxTrust"), navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property, and confirm it is set to `true`.

+Note Dynamic client registration can be turned off after Casa client registration succeds.

 ## Miscellanenous

 ### Troubleshooting interception scripts